 The FY 2016 budget request will enhance NIH's ability to support cutting-edge research and training of the scientific workforce.
 NIH expects to support 10,303 new and competing Research Project Grants (RPGs) in FY 2016, an increase of 1,227 over 2015's.

 The NIH invests more than $30 billion each year in medical research.
 Its primary goals are to foster innovative research strategies and their applications as a basis for ultimately protecting and improving the nation's health and expand the knowledge base in medical and associated sciences.
 Its largest areas of research funding include aging, biotechnology and bioengineering, cardiovascular care, cancer, diabetes, genetics, infectious disease, mental health, neurology, pediatrics, substance abuse, vaccines, and women's health.

-Throughout 2011 and 2012, the NIH was focused on the improvement of diabetes treatments, the prevention of obesity, and the delivery of improved therapies to patients with rare blood cancers.
-It also conducted research on climate change to determine which populations are more susceptible to diseases caused by the weather change.
+Over the years, NIH has focused on the improvement of diabetes treatments, the prevention of obesity, and the delivery of improved therapies to patients with rare blood cancers.
+It also has conducted research on climate change to determine which populations are more susceptible to diseases caused by the weather change.

 The history of the NIH began in an agency created in 1887 by the federal government to check ship passengers coming into the country for signs of cholera and yellow fever.
 The NIH's predecessor, known as the Laboratory of Hygiene, used newfangled bacteriological methods to study infectious diseases in service of the public health.